2024 Scholarships - Pulaski County | CampusReel

 2024 Pulaski County Scholarships

 Pulaski County residents suffer from the same absurd tuition prices that limit the educational attainment of Americans across the country.
-Despite high costs, 28% of Pulaski County residents in Arkansas over the age of 25 have graduated with a professional degree - 69% have completed high school.
+Despite high costs, 23% of Pulaski County residents in Kentucky over the age of 25 have graduated with a professional degree - 15% have completed high school.
 Although these numbers match those of many other counties, there is clearly room for improvement.

-It’s clear that Pulaski County residents in Arkansas will continue to need help paying for college.
-9,835 men and 9,595 women are enrolled in grades 9-12 while 7,621 men 11,716 women are currently undergraduates in college.
+It’s clear that Pulaski County residents in Kentucky will continue to need help paying for college.
+1,554 men and 1,576 women are enrolled in grades 9-12 while 918 men 1,748 women are currently undergraduates in college.
 College access and attainment should be a top priority, and cost should not prohibit any of these people from pursuing or completing their college education.
 The below scholarships are available to Pulaski County residents and can help pay for school in a variety of ways.
 Pulaski County scholarships, whether they are exclusively available to Pulaski County residents or whether they are more broadly applicable, can greatly help reduce the financial burden of college.
 This is the complete list of the best scholarships for Pulaski County residents.

 How much total award money and scholarships are available for Pulaski County residents?